 In the ever-expanding FinTech ecosystem, it is easy to get caught up in all the hoopla, hysteria and hype.
-As we enter 2017, PwC’s DeNovo is providing our views on more plausible changes of direction in the FinTech space.
+Here are PwC’s views on some plausible changes of direction coming in the FinTech space.

 - One-size-fits-all robo-advisors will struggle